|

 payoff in switching to flowtime is that when you switch to flowtime, you

-will have the tools for becoming more productive.
 By dividing time into smaller units, flowtime enables us to determine more exactly how much time is available, when this is desirable.
 And the change can be made without abandoning the 24 hour day, unlike French Revolutionary Time, which called for a 10 hour day.

 Why